nosoop/SM-TFCustAttr/README.md

-# TF2 Custom Attributes
+# Custom Attribute Framework

-A custom attribute plugin for Team Fortress 2.
+A custom attribute system for Team Fortress 2.

 This is alpha quality software, intended as a proof-of-concept.
 It may be leaking handles.
 It uses deprecated SourceMod functionality.
 It could mangle things I never expected it to.